Skip to contents

 <!-- XX: Insert a knowledge drop related to this project. -->

-is the default argument in an R chunk, so the code within will automatically be run as well.
-To the students, they will be able to see any output from the code, which can be helpful if the code plots a graph.
-If it is inappropriate or unnecessary to include the output of the code, just set eval = FALSE
+Since eval = TRUE is the default argument in an R chunk, the code within will automatically be run as well.
+Students will be able to see any output from the code, which can be helpful if the code plots a graph.
+If it is inappropriate or unnecessary to include the output of the code, just set eval = FALSE explicitly.

 In that case, the answer chunk would look like: